darius/500lines/bytecode-compiler/bytecompiler.rewrite.md

           12 LOAD_NAME                2 (h)        [f, g(7), h]
           15 CALL_FUNCTION            0            [f, g(7), h()]
           18 CALL_FUNCTION            2            [f(g(7), h())]

+[^3]: The virtual machine makes the stack not an actual Python list object, but a low-level array of words in memory.
+It's conventionally pictured as vertical instead of horizontal: a stack with a top we 'push' onto and 'pop' from, changing its 'depth'.

 The assembly code for the full, compound call is a concatenation of the assembly for its parts: if you compiled just `g(7)` or `h()`,